Norcold Refrigerator Solutions – Ways to Avoid Problems!

 Spread the love

-We have had three different refrigerators in the RV’s we have owned: two were Norcold refrigerators and one was a residential fridge.
+We have owned five different refrigerators in RVs: two were Norcold refrigerators and three were residential refrigerators.
 I personally would take the residential fridge over the gas/electric Norcold refrigerator any day.
-However, in certain size RV’s, it just makes more sense for the RV manufacturers to put in the absorption type units.
+However, in certain size RVs, it just makes more sense for the RV manufacturers to put in the absorption-type units.

 Norcold Refrigerator Safety